pnpm/pnpm/README.md

 ## Benchmark

-pnpm is usually 10 times faster than npm and 30% faster than yarn.
+pnpm is faster than npm and yarn.
 See [this](https://github.com/zkochan/node-package-manager-benchmark) benchmark which compares the three package managers on different types of applications.

 ```